lidafa0206/Radmc3d_Simulation/README.md

 The DS_Tau_b6avgf.dat file represents the radial distribution of observed flux, while the DS_Tau.txt file represents the observed Spectral Energy Distribution (SED).

 ## 1.Configuring the environment: This determines the program's working directory ##
+Related parameters: pathIn
+Location of the folder for dust_kappa_x.inp files
+Tip: pathIn must end in '/'

 Related parameters: pathOut
+Location of the folder for output files
+The observation files for sed and image should be placed in the pathOut location.
 Tip: pathOut must end in '/'

+The SED observation file consists of three columns.
+The first column represents the wavelength of each observation [um], the second column contains the corresponding measured values at each wavelength [Jy], and the third column represents the associated measurement errors [Jy].

+The radial profile of flux observation file consists of three columns.
+The first column represents the distance to the young star [AU], the second column contains the corresponding measured values at each radii [mJy/beam], and the third column represents the associated measurement errors [mJy/beam].

 ## 2.Set parameters ##
 There are four primary parameter categories: dust properties, grid settings, disk characteristics, and parameters for calculating the Spectral Energy Distribution (SED) and continuous emission images of the dust.